Dke-1/about-delgermurun/README.md

 # about-delgermurun
 My first website.
-It's my brother's website.
-About him and his works.
+It's for my brother's work.
+About him and his projects.